 For rent stabilized apartments, the most common is the issuance of a one or two year lease renewal at the lawful guideline rates in effect at the time the lease renewal is to commence.
 The lease renewal must be offered on an Office of Rent Administration (ORA) form RTP-8 and be on the same terms and conditions as stipulated in the tenant's Vacancy(initial) lease.
 Vacancy leases are not promulgated by ORA and can be offered on a standard industry form.
-State law provides for a vacancy rent increase that cannot exceed 20% per calendar year.
+While there are no vacancy lease increases, a guideline increase can be added to the previous tenant’s rent if authorized by the related Rent Guidelines Board.
 See guidelines for a full listing of lease increase rates currently in effect.
-Other increases are allowed pursuant to Individual Apartment Improvements which are described in Fact Sheet 12.
+Other increases are allowed pursuant to Individual Apartment Improvements.

 For rent control apartments, the most common tool is the MBR application.
-This application can be filed once every two years and if an MBR Order of Eligibility is granted by ORA, owners can collect a rent increase of up to 7 ½ % a year.
-Other increases are allowed pursuant to Individual Apartment Improvements.
-Fuel cost surcharges are also obtainable on an annual basis, by filing form Ra 33.10.
+This application can be filed once every two years and if an MBR Order of Eligibility is granted by ORA, owners can collect a rent increase.
+Other increases are allowed pursuant to Individual Apartment Improvements, Major Capital Improvements, and Hardship.

-Owners of buildings containing rent stabilized and /or rent control apartments can also obtain rent increases for the installation of building wide major capital improvements (MCI) such as boilers, windows, roofs, rewiring, etc. See Operational Bulletin #2016-1: Individual Apartment Improvements for detailed information .
+For additional details on Major Capital Improvements see Fact Sheet #24.
 An MCI application needs to be submitted to ORA along with contracts, proof of payment and municipal approvals.
 After serving the tenants with a summary of the application and reviewing all of the evidence submitted, ORA can issue an Order granting an MCI Rent increase in whole or in part.

 Access to Rent Registration Forms and Building Wide Rent Rolls